Professor, Associate Dean for Undergraduate and Graduate Education

 - Ph.D.: University of Florida

-Ford Risley is associate dean for undergraduate and graduate education in the College of Communications.
+Ford Risley is associate dean for undergraduate and graduate education in the Donald P. Bellisario College of Communications.
 Prior to assuming the role, he served as head of the Department of Journalism from 2002-2014.

 He teaches mass media history, feature writing and other courses.
-He was awarded the College of Communications Alumni Society's Excellence in Teaching Award in 2002.
+He was awarded the Bellisario College Alumni Society Board's Excellence in Teaching Award in 2002.

 His research centers on mass media history, especially Civil War-era journalism.
 He is the editor of American Journalism, the quarterly scholarly journal of the American Journalism Historians Association.
 He also is director of the Pennsylvania Newspaper Journalists Oral History Program.